This is long post about a major health crisis I experienced. I feel compelled to write about it for two reasons.

 I shared the news on Facebook and several well meaning people messaged me to tell me about someone they knew who’d had complications and wasn’t able to get a reversal after all.
 They wanted to prepare me in case it happened to me.

 I started freaking out.
 Really worrying that it might be the case.
-Then one day I clearly heard the Spirit’s voice in my head again saying, You can either be fearful or you can be faithful, but what you feed will grow.
+Then one day I clearly heard the Spirit’s voice in my head again.
+It said, you can either be fearful or you can be faithful, but what you feed will grow.

 Woah.
 I chose to stop worrying and start exercising my faith.
 I prayed for an increased ability to trust God and believe in healing miracles and I asked for more faith than I had.

-The news was not thrilling, and it was even less exciting when Abby informed me I could expect some unpleasant side effects.
+The news was not thrilling, and it was even less exciting when Abby informed me I could THAT issue!

 The good news is during the second surgery Abby removed an orange-size pocket of yucky pussy bacteria (her words were disgustingly foul and gross – worst she’d ever seen) and after that my hair stopped falling out.
 Oh YAY!!!